-A Server Load Balancer instance is a running load balancing service that receives and distributes the incoming traffic to the backend servers.
-To use the Server Load Balancer service, you must create a Server Load Balancer instance with at least one listener and two ECS instances configured.
+A CLB instance is a running CLB service entity that receives traffic and distributes traffic to backend servers.
+To get started with CLB, you must create a CLB instance and add at least one listener and two ECS instances to the CLB instance.

-A listener checks the client requests and forwards the requests to the backend servers.
-It also performs health check on the backend servers.
+A listener checks client requests and forwards them to backend servers.
+It also performs health checks on backend servers.

 - Backend servers

 ECS instances are used as backend servers to receive distributed requests.
 You can separately add ECS instances to the server pool, or use vServer groups or primary/secondary server groups to add and manage ECS instances in batches.

 CLB is designed with full redundancy that avoids SPOFs and supports zone-disaster recovery.

 CLB can be scaled based on application loads and can provide continuous service during traffic fluctuations.